jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-18

+Went down the rabbit hole of compressing the assets.
+Its done and I'll integrate it soon.

 # 2022-06-17

 The arm instance on Oracle has been running really well.
 Infact we hosted a full fat modded Minecraft server on it and its been able to handle it like a pro.